ramseyjiang/go_mid_to_senior/patterns/creational/abstract/readme.md

-Abstract pattern is used to solve the problem of creating entire product families without specifying their concrete classes.
-It provides an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
-Each factory type corresponds to a certain product variety.
-Abstract pattern a new layer of grouping to achieve a bigger and more complex composite object, which is used through its interfaces.
+Abstract pattern is also called abstract factory pattern.
+The abstract design pattern is a type of design pattern that provides a way to define a common interface for a group of related objects and encapsulates the behaviour of individual objects to simplify the design of complex systems.
+Abstract pattern is a new layer of grouping to achieve a bigger and more complex composite object, which is used through its interfaces.

 Objectives